 This update comes to you from Big Bear Lake at mile 266.
 It's been about 150 miles since the last update.
-We've started to settle into a rhythm - pack camp, breakfast, hike, 2nd breakfast, hike, lunch, hike, snack, hike, dinner and socialize, bed by 8pm (affectionately known as "hiker midnight).
+We've started to settle into a rhythm - pack camp, breakfast, hike, 2nd breakfast, hike, lunch, hike, snack, hike, dinner and socialize, bed by 8pm (affectionately known to us as "hiker midnight").

 Chapter 2.1 - The Man with the Tail

 We made a long day's trek to get to something called "Mike's Place."
 It sounded a bit too good to be true, so we had extra food just in case, but the trail rumor was that once you got there, there was a brick oven and Mike would make pizzas for you.
 At about 5pm we came across a small side trail, with a weather-worn, Christmas-light-lit wooden sign that simply said "Mike's Place" with an arrow.
 We followed the arrow, and came to a clearing with a simple house and an outdoor kitchen, complete with brick oven.
 A man with no shoes excitedly introduced himself as "Strange.
 He had a tail, and told us about the construction of such a tail (spring steel is apparently the key to a non-floppy, pleasantly back-and-forth swingy tail).
 He talked quickly and profusely while he cooked, made top rate pizza, and always seemed to walk a fine line between genius and lunacy.
 We camped in his yard, and left slightly begrudgingly the next morning after a hot cup of french press, and listening to Strange display a surprisingly good grasp of quantum mechanics and tortilla manufacturing machines.